 A deerstalker is a type of cap that is typically worn in rural areas, often for hunting, especially deer stalking.
 Because of the cap's popular association with Sherlock Holmes, it has become stereotypical headgear for a detective, especially in comical drawings or cartoons along with farcical plays and films.
 It is a hat with a low brim that faces downward for ear protection and a tie on the top of the head.

 Traditional deerstalkers are generally made of British tweed.
-As the name implies, it is a hat for hunting which is ideal for number of different weather conditions.
+As the name implies, it is a hat for hunting which is ideal for several different weather conditions.